ciur/papermerge/docs/source/setup/os_specific.rst

 Every language has its own tesseract-ocr-<code> package.
-You will have to install tesseract language package for the languages you want to OCR.
+You will have to install tesseract language package for each language you want to OCR.